Kenya–United Kingdom relations: Look East policy

-Culture and remnants
+Cultural relations

 Kenya has a large English speaking population; one of Kenya's official languages is English.
 Kenya drives on the left, a practice retained from its time as a British colony.
-There are 25,000 British citizens in Kenya.
+There are 25,000 British citizens who live permanently in Kenya.
 More than 200,000 Britons visit Kenya yearly.
 Kenya is also a member of the Commonwealth of Nations.